-have watched it far less than football or even
+I'll confess I've never played rugby, and have watched it far less than football or even soccer.

 Yet elements of the sport are familiar.
-Like

-Bonny plays inside center, a fast-paced sport of territory.
-Like soccer, rugby has relent-except half-time.
-Since the ball's the line of play,
+Like its descendent American football, rugby is a sport of territory.
+Like soccer, rugby has relentless movement.